White-tailed deer: Disease

-However, there are also negative effects resulting from climate change.
-The species is vulnerable to diseases that are more prevalent in the summer.
-Insects carrying these diseases are usually killed during the first snowfall.
+Deer are vulnerable to diseases that are more prevalent in the summer.
+Insects carrying these diseases like Lyme are usually killed during the first snowfall.
 However, as time goes on, they will be able to live longer than they used to meaning the deer are at higher risk of getting sick.
 It is possible that this will increase the deers' mortality rate from disease.
 Examples of these diseases are hemorrhagic disease (HD), epizootic hemorrhagic disease and bluetongue viruses, which are transmitted by biting midges.
 The hotter summers, longer droughts, and more intense rains create the perfect environment for the midges to thrive in.
-Ticks also thrive in warmer weather heat results in faster development in all of their life stages.
+Ticks also thrive in warmer weather; heat results in faster development in all of their life stages.
 18 different species of tick infest white-tailed deer in the United States alone.
-Ticks are parasitic to white-tailed deer transmit diseases causing irritation, anemia, and infections.
+Ticks parasitic to white-tailed deer transmit diseases causing irritation, anemia, and infections.

+Parasites

+Deer are common definitive hosts of the parasite Parelaphostrongylus tenuis (also known as menigeal worm or brainworm) and Fascioloides magna (also known as giant liver fluke) and contribute to the spread of these parasites among the white-tailed deer population and other cervids.
+As the climate grows warmer and snow pack density decreases, more deer move into places like northern Minnesota, where the climate had previously been too harsh for a large population to thrive, and spread these parasites to the winter-hardy moose population.

+Deer can host an adult brainworm parasite for many years, showing little to no symptoms of infection.
+Moose and other cervid species (like elk) are dead-end hosts for the brainworm parasite; where the parasite resides in the brain matter of these cervids and cause severe neurological disease.
+This parasite eventually causes death, or contributes to an increased likelihood of mortality via predation for dead-end hosts.
+Factors like infected deer density, climate, and temperature determine transmission levels of this parasite.
+A warming climate likely increases the rate of transmission due to the migration of deer into moose habitat and favorable weather conditions for transmission occurring more frequently.
+The 1854 Treaty Authority monitors the density of brainworm and giant liver fluke infection within the deer population of northeastern Minnesota, and uses this information to advise the Minnesota DNR when making management decisions in the 1854 Ceded Territory.